MRChemSoft/nmqc-2025/content/registration.md

 ## Registration and payment
 To attend the conference, please follow the two steps outlined below:

-1. Conference registration should be completed through this form: [registration form](https://forms.gle/VPC8UDni7dvzs82u7).
+1. Conference registration should be completed through this [registration form](https://forms.gle/VPC8UDni7dvzs82u7).
 As part of the registration process, participants are required to submit an abstract.
 The abstract should be uploaded in PDF format, following the provided .doc or .tex templates.

-3. Payment of the registration fee should be made through this link: [registration payment](https://hi.converia.de/frontend/index.php?sub=123).
+3. Payment of the registration fee should be made through this [payment link](https://hi.converia.de/frontend/index.php?sub=123).
 The registration fees are as follows: €150 for regular participants and €70 for students.
 Invited speakers will receive a voucher to waive the conference fee.

 Registration and payment of the registration fee must be completed by April 30th, 2025.